risc0/risc0-foundry-template/README.md

 ## Quick Start

-First, install the RISC Zero toolchain using the [instructions above].
+First, install the RISC Zero toolchain using the [instructions above](#dependencies).

 Now, you can initialize a new Bonsai project at a location of your choosing: